tripal/tripal_doc/docs/upgrade_guide/module_dev/useful_snippets.rst

 Creating Links
 --------------
-To create HTML links the Drupal 7 was was:
+To create HTML links the Drupal 7 approach was:

 .. code-block:: php